open-feature/go-sdk/README.md

 </p>
 <!-- x-hide-in-docs-start -->

-[OpenFeature](https://openfeature.dev) is an open standard that provides a vendor-agnostic, community-driven API for feature flagging that works with your favorite feature flag management tool.
+[OpenFeature](https://openfeature.dev) is an open specification that provides a vendor-agnostic, community-driven API for feature flagging that works with your favorite feature flag management tool.

 <!-- x-hide-in-docs-end -->
 ## 🚀 Quick start